-In Sweat’s time, he has coached two undefeated regular seasons (one at West Hall, one at Dawson County in ’14-15), and has appeared in the State Championship twice (Dawson ’12-13).
-Sweat’s resume includes now 8 straight playoff runs for the Lady Tigers, and a pair of regular season or tournament region titles.
-His Christ-like persona and family-first mentality rubs off on his players, who now has included kids of players he coached years ago.
+In Sweat’s time, he coached two undefeated regular seasons (one at West Hall, one at Dawson County in ’14-15), and appeared in the State Championship three times (twice at Dawson in ’12-13 and ’90-91).
+Sweat’s resume includes closing his career with 8 straight playoff runs for the Lady Tigers, and a pair of regular season or tournament region titles in his recent stint in Dawsonville.
+His Christ-like persona and family-first mentality rubbed off on his players, which included kids of players he coached years ago.
+He retired officially in April 2020.

 Doug Thurmond is a legend on the mat, coaching from ’87-’95 at Johnson and ’96-Present at Jefferson, where he has amassed well over 500 career wins in over 30 seasons.

 His resume includes coaching nearly 100 state champion wrestlers, and was inducted into the Georgia Chapter of the National Wrestling Hall of Fame in 2009.
 At Jefferson, he has won 19 Traditional State Championships and 18 Dual State Championships prior to the 2020-21 year.

 Ric Wallace currently has 169 career wins heading into the 2021 season over the Habersham Central boys soccer program.
 That mark includes nine double-digit win seasons, seven region championships, and 11 state playoff trips, where he has an 11-11 overall record.

 Wallace’s region record is stunning (106-51), and he guided the Raiders to region titles six years in a row (’06-’11) and again in 2019.
 Perhaps his greatest season was in 2007, when Habersham went 21-1, winning the region title and advancing to the Final 4, earning a #4 ranking and #10 NSCAA Regional Ranking.
 Under his leadership, the Raiders made a pair of Semifinals (’07, ’10), a Quarterfinal (’15), and 4 Sweet 16s (’09, ’10, ’19, ’21).
 In his 16 years as a head coach, his team has failed to make the playoffs only three times.